-I created this recipe as the finish to a lavender-themed dinner.
+I created this recipe as the finish to a lavender-themed romantic dinner.
+Yes!
+I created a whole dinner to feature this stunning, Mediterranean flower.
 You can read about the whole menu and get some of my tips on cooking with lavender in this article, Cooking with Lavender for a Romantic Dinner.

 That being said, this dessert is built on the foundation of a great crème brûlée recipe.
 And if you just want a reliable burnt custard recipe, you can always make this one without the lavender.
 It will still be a great dessert.